wttech/bobcat-gradle-template/README.md

 ```
 gradlew generate -i -Ptarget=<directory_for_project> -Ptemplate=<template_to_use>
 ```

-on Mac, use the below
+Note: on Mac (or other Unix consoles, like Git Bash on Windows), use the below:
 ```
 ./gradlew generate -i -Ptarget=<directory_for_project> -Ptemplate=<template_to_use>
 ```